ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ## Notes

 [^play-commence]: Play "commences" once any seedings or brackets have been determined.
 Therefore, qualifiers may be exempt from this.
-: Personal information is defined as any information can be used to identify, contact, or locate a specific individual, either directly or indirectly.
+[^personal-information]: Personal information is defined as any information can be used to identify, contact, or locate a specific individual, either directly or indirectly.
 This includes but is not limited to email addresses, ID cards, and passports.